medialab/xan/docs/cmd/plot.md

     --y-scale <scale>          Apply a scale to the y axis.
 Can be one of "lin", "log", "log2", "log10" or "log(custom_base)" like "log(2.5)".
                                [default: lin]
+    -D, --density-gradient <name>
+                               Name of the color gradient to map to cell density in the plot.
+                               This can be used to enhance readability when points are very dense and overcome the granularity of braille characters used to draw them on screen.
+This transforms the plot into a sort of heatmap, if you will.
+Run `xan help gradients` to show available gradients.
+Does not work when plotting multiple series.
     --color <when>             When to color the output using ANSI escape codes.
                                Use `auto` for automatic detection, `never` to disable colors completely and `always` to force